alexandrainst/coral/DATASET_README.md

 ### Forbidden Use Cases

 Speech Synthesis and Biometric Identification are not allowed using the CoRal dataset.
-For more information see addition 4 in our [license](https://huggingface.co/datasets/alexandrainst/coral/blob/main/LICENSE).
+For more information, see addition 4 in our [license](https://huggingface.co/datasets/alexandrainst/coral/blob/main/LICENSE).